What Is the PIPEDA Compliance Checklist for Canadian Websites?

 Action: Add account deletion functionality or a deletion request process.

-□ Explain User Rights in Your Privacy Policy
+How Do I Explain User Rights in My Privacy Policy?

 Your privacy policy must explain that users can: